BRETT WOLFF

 2015-2017

-Senior Extension Associate, UK Agricultural Economics
+Senior Extension Associate, UK Agricultural Economics, CES

 "Brett keeps the Extension Associate productivity bar extremely high.
 But he works in such a way that inspires others around him to work harder and be better.
 He is the consummate professional communicator and program planner...Brett's initiative is hard to over state… He holds himself to the highest standards of self-improvement, but prioritizes these opportunities with a view toward what can help grow the programs and industry around him…The newsletter, Facebook and other media are highly effective and growing in reach and quality.
 The webinars and the website itself are of excellent quality that represent our UK programming in the most professional way possible…He manages a complex program, including complex funding and programming across multiple departments and institutions, and I cannot stress enough his excellence in assuring that the Kentucky SARE program remains well-regarded throughout the southern region."